kwilteam/kwil-js/README.md

 Any action that executes a CUD operation must be signed and broadcasted to the network as a transaction.

 The public key can be passed as a hex string or as bytes.
+You can also customize the signature message that the user will see with the `.description()` method.

 Out of the box, kwil-js supports signers from [EthersJS](https://github.com/ethers-io/ethers.js) (v5 and v6).
 You can also pass a signing callback function (see below).